Supreme Court Coverage

 Uzuegbunam v.
 Preczewski

-Can Uzuegbunam get nominal relief from his college for restrictive speech policies that the college now removed?
+Uzuegbunam can seek nominal relief from his college for restrictive speech policies even though the college already removed the policies.

 Trump v.
 New York